Home Alone: Plot

-The McCallister family prepares to spend Christmas in Paris, gathering at Kate and Peter's home in Winnetka, a Chicago suburb, on the night before their departure.
-Kate and Peter's youngest son Kevin is ridiculed by his siblings and cousins due to his immaturity.
-Kevin inadvertently ruins the family dinner after a scuffle with his oldest brother Buzz, resulting in Kate sending him up to the attic.
-Frustrated with Kate for allowing the rest of the family to pick on him, Kevin wishes that his family would disappear.
-During the night, heavy winds damage electricity and phone lines to the house, disabling the alarm clocks and causing the family to oversleep.
-In the confusion and rush to get to O'Hare Airport, Kevin is accidentally left behind.
+The McCallister family is preparing to spend Christmas in Paris, gathering at Peter and Kate's home in a Chicago suburb the night before their departure.
+Their youngest son, Kevin, is the subject of ridicule by his older siblings because of his immaturity.
+During a scuffle with his oldest brother Buzz, Kevin accidentally ruins the family dinner; while cleaning up the mess, Peter inadvertently throws away Kevin's flight ticket.
+As punishment, Kate sends Kevin to the attic, where he angrily berates his mother and wishes his family would disappear.
+During the night, heavy winds cause a power outage that resets the alarm clocks and leads the family to oversleep.
+The next morning, in the chaotic rush to leave for the airport, Kevin is accidentally left behind.

-Kevin wakes to find the house empty and the family cars still in the garage, unaware that they had rented vans to take them to the airport.
-Thinking that his wish has come true, he is overjoyed with his newfound freedom.
-Later, Kevin becomes frightened by his eccentric next-door neighbor, "Old Man" Marley, rumored to be a serial killer nicknamed the "South Bend Shovel Slayer" who murdered his own family.
-The McCallister home is soon stalked by the "Wet Bandits", Harry and Marv, a pair of burglars who have been breaking into other houses in the neighborhood where the families are on vacation.
-Kevin tricks them into thinking that his family is still home, forcing them to postpone their plans to rob the McCallister house.
+Kevin wakes to find the house empty and, thinking that his wish has come true, initially enjoys his newfound freedom.
+He ransacks Buzz's room, buys and eats whatever he wants, and watches violent movies.
+However, Kevin soon becomes frightened by his next door neighbor, Old Man Marley, who is rumored by Buzz to be a serial killer who murdered his own family in the 1950's, as well as the "Wet Bandits", Harry and Marv, a pair of burglars who have been breaking into other vacant houses in the neighborhood and have targeted the McCallisters' house.
+Kevin tricks them into thinking that his family is still home, forcing them to put their plans on hold.